Esteph27/Bridal-Union/README.md

 **Portfolio page:**
 At the moment, the designer profile page displays all the post which have been posted by that one designer.
 The more images a designer posts, the less likely the user will take notice of the designer’s biography and other important information.
 With this in mind, I had an idea to have a new page called the ‘portfolio’ page where the users can view all of the work by one designer in a single place where the images are displayed in a professional way and in much larger scales, like they would in a physical portfolio.
 This would enhance the user’s experience and promote of the work of the designer better.

-**Follow feature:**
+**'Follow' feature:**

 This would be featured on the designer profile page.

-**Like and Comment:**
+**'Like' and 'Comment':**

-As explained previously, these features are displayed on the image posts but are not yet fully working.
+As explained previously, these features are currently displayed on the image posts but are not yet working.

 **Reviews:**